 I have been visiting Sean in prison at Corcoran for over 5 years now, so I have had a lot of time to get to know the area.
 The town of Corcoran is very small, and vastly different in comparison to what I am used to from living in Northern California all my life.
-Corcoran is not a place I would choose to go if I was traveling for just fun, so that presents an interesting dynamic.
+Corcoran is not a place anyone would choose to go if traveling for just fun, so that presents an interesting dynamic.
 It is not a place many people have heard of, nobody ever knows what I am talking about, I have to tell them it’s between Fresno and Bakersfield.

-The town of Corcoran is mostly known for it’s prisons: California State Prison Corcoran and Substance Abuse Treatment Facility (SATF), which are two separate facilities but share the same piece of land back to back.
+The town of Corcoran is mostly known for it’s prisons: California State Prison Corcoran and Corcoran Substance Abuse Treatment Facility (SATF), which are two separate facilities but share the same piece of land back to back.
 According to Wikipedia: “The prison inmates are counted as city residents by both the United States Census and the California Department of Finance, the incarcerated persons in the two prisons comprise just over 43% of the total population of Corcoran.”

-The first time I went to Corcoran what stuck me most was the smell of cow manure.
+The first time I traveled to Corcoran what stuck me most was the smell of cow manure.
 At times it is so strong that I can just about taste it, the pungent air scratches my throat.
 Sometimes it’s barely noticeable, and my brain only registers it when I first arrive.
 Sean says he barely notices it anymore, that he might smell it if the breeze is just right, but it doesn’t bother him.

 Then there is the fog.
-In the cooler seasons, often there are patches of dense white fog hoovering about a foot above the fields like a strange ghostly cloud.
-In the winter months sometimes the fog suddenly envelopes my vehicle, leaving me in a complete white-out and I am forced to inch my way along the road cautiously until I come out on the other end.
-The prison even has a specific protocol for foggy days because it is so commonplace that time of year.
+In the cooler seasons, there are often large patches of dense white fog hoovering about a foot above the fields like a strange ghostly cloud.
+In the winter months sometimes the fog suddenly envelopes my moving vehicle, leaving me in a complete white-out and I am forced to inch my way along the road cautiously until I come out on the other end.
+The prison even has a specific protocol for foggy days because it is so commonplace and problematic that time of year.
 They take it pretty seriously because it is a “safety concern”…as if someone could just disappear into the fog.

 Despite being a pretty insignificant blip on the map in the middle of nowhere, Corcoran holds a lot of special meaning for Sean and I. We have so many memories there.
-We have spent countless hours at regular visit and Family Visit, it would be impossible to try to calculate how many.
+We have spent countless hours at regular visit and Family Visit (46 hour visit), it would be impossible to try to calculate how many.
 It is where we fell in love, had our first kiss, got married, where we spend our time and live out our lives.
 It is a place where we have shivered in the cold and sweat out the immense heat together, where we have struggled and overcome, where we have slept and dreamed together.
 It is a place of pain but also great happiness.
 It is my other home, the place where we get to be together.

 Photos taken in or near Corcoran, CA on my travels